Post-Pregnancy Hair falls – Causes & Home Remedy

 Q: Kya postpartum hair fall permanent hai?

-A: NO!
-It is temporary.
-Your hair follicles are healthy - the hair is just going through a delayed shedding phase.
-New hair will grow.
-The “bald” feeling is because all the extra pregnancy hair falls at once.
-Very rarely, if hair doesn’t regrow, it could indicate another issue that a doctor should evaluate.
-For most women, hair returns completely to normal.
+A: In most cases, no - it is temporary.
+The hair follicles are usually healthy and the hair is going through a delayed shedding phase, so new hair grows in.
+The “bald” feeling comes from all the extra pregnancy hair shedding at once.
+If hair doesn’t regrow, or the loss is in patches, it could indicate another issue (such as thyroid problems or iron deficiency) that a doctor should evaluate.
+For most women, hair returns close to normal.

-This article was reviewed by a pediatrician and dermatologist.
-Last updated: January 2025
+This article was reviewed by Babynama Pediatricians.
+Last updated: February 2026.

 Worried about postpartum hair loss?
 Babynama’s team can help assess if it’s normal or needs evaluation.
 Chat with us on WhatsApp!